RamiliaNigmatullina/console-shop/README.md

   * all items at a fixed price (e.g. "4.50€"), or
   * a percentage discount is applied to them (e.g. 66.66%).

+**Available promotions:**

+* When purchasing green tea, get the second green tea for free.
+* When purchasing 3 or more packs of strawberries, the price for each pack is €4.5.
+* When purchasing 3 or more packs of coffee, the price for each pack is 2/3 of the original.

 ## Additional Comments
   * To simplify the logic, the money gem for handling monetary values was not used in the application.
   * Each product can only participate in one promotion.
 If multiple promotions apply to a product, only the first one is applied.
 This behavior is designed for simplicity but can be easily modified to evaluate multiple promotions and apply the most beneficial one.